-The Model NL4500G4 EDGE is a hopper type spreader intended for spreading free flowing granular agricultural materials, such as chemical fertilizers, agricultural limestone, and gypsum.
-It is intended for agricultural vehicle mounting.
+The NL5000G5 is a hopper type spreader intended for spreading free flowing granular agricultural materials, such as chemical fertilizers, agricultural limestone, and gypsum.
+It is intended for mounting on a high-clearance multi-season application vehicle.

-The unit is powered hydraulically and provides independent variable speed control for the spinner and full automatic ground speed control for the conveyor.
+The unit is hydraulically powered and provides independent variable speed control for the spinner and full automatic ground speed control for the conveyor.

-The conveyor delivers material to the spinners through an adjustable metering gate at the rear of the hopper body.
-Orbital type hydraulic motors mounted to 6 to 1 ratio spur gear case drive the conveyor.
-The conveyor options include a pintle type chain joined by cross bars every (#3) link or a belt-over-chain type having parallel strands of pintle type (#4) chain joined by cross bars every other link.
+The conveyor delivers material to the spinners through a hydraulically adjustable metering gate at the rear of the hopper body.
+A 6-to-1 ratio spur gearcase assembly with dual orbital-type hydraulic motors drives the conveyor.
+The conveyor is a 30-inch (76cm) wide #4 belt-over-chain (BOC) type conveyor consisting of parallel strands of pintle chain joined by crossbars every other link.
+Moderately oil-resistant (MOR) belting is fastened to the top side of the conveyor at each crossbar.

-The spinner assembly has two 24-inch (60.96 cm) diameter dished discs.
+The spinner assembly has two 24-inch (61cm) diameter dished discs.
 Each disc has four formed and heat treated fins that are adjustable to radial angle.
-The spinner is fully adjustable by means of a rotating handle.
+The spinner is fully adjustable, both fore/aft and left/right via hydraulic actuators, allowing precise, 16-section swath control.

-The optional 304 stainless steel hopper style spreader MultApplier or MultiBin may be insterted in the main bin.
+The optional 304 stainless steel hopper style spreader MultApplier or MultiBin may be inserted in the main bin.

-Inserting the MultApplier allows for two materials to be spread simultaneously.
-It features a 24-inch (60.96 cm) belt-over-chain type conveyor having parallel strands of pintle type (#4) chain joined by cross bars every other link.
-The direct driven conveyor is also controlled independently enabling the delivery of material at variable rates through the adjustable gate at the rear of the hopper body.
-The hillside divider improves material placement on the spinner for a more effective spread pattern.

-Inserting the MultiBin will convert the spreader to a 3 or 4 hopper unit, which can be used independently or together for straight and variable rate applications.
+- Inserting the Multapplier allows for two separate materials to be spread simultaneously.
+It features a 24-inch (61cm) wide #4 belt-over-chain type conveyor consisting parallel strands of pintle type chain joined by cross bars every other link.
+Moderately oil-resistant belting is fastened to the conveyor at each crossbar.
+The direct-driven conveyor is also controlled independently enabling the delivery of material at variable rates through the adjustable gate at the rear of the hopper body.
+The hillside divider improves material placement on the spinner for a more effective spread pattern. - Inserting the MultiBin will convert the spreader to a 3 or 4 hopper unit, which can be used independently or together for straight and variable rate applications.
 The front two hoppers dispense fertilizer products while the single or dual hopper at the rear dispense(s) micronutrients or seeding products.
 The rear bin(s) are sloped forward to improve chassis weight distribution.
-Material is delivered from the front bin by conveyor and from the rear bin(s) by passing through a meter wheel, material dividers and main spinner assembly with 24-inch (60.96 cm) diameter dished discs.
-Bin sensors are installed to warn when materials are low in each micronutrient bin.
+Material is delivered from the front bins by conveyor through adjustable metering gates.
+The rear bin(s) deliver material through a meter wheel system.
+Bin sensors are installed in all bins to warn when materials are low in each micronutrient bin.

-The MultiBin also comes equipped with an upper and lower material divider which improves material placement on the spinner for a more effective spread pattern.
+The Multibin also comes equipped with an upper and lower material divider which improves material placement on the spinner for a more effective spread pattern.